 He felt strongly that Connery taking Jessie’s role was crucial to the film.
 However, all these actors are still unbelievable as blood relatives as Broderick is 32 years and Hoffman being seven years younger than Connery.

 Connery is a natural at making a character charismatic and lovable and he did so here.
 As Jessie when he tells his many life stories to his family, he was a natural reminding me so much of my father’s family who always told a good tale.
 The odd casting is also explained through one of Scottish Jessie’s tales about his Sicilian wife insisting on naming their son Vito.

 She was indirectly being responsible for Vito’s diminutive height as there are 8 inches of height between these actors leading to a kind quip by Connery.
-Which I was unsure if ad libbed or in the script but definitely a funny moment.
-Despite Jessie being the anti-hero, I cared more about his outcome than that of Vito’s.
+I was unsure if this was ad-libbed or in the script but definitely a funny moment.
+Despite Jessie being the anti-hero, I cared more about his outcome than of Vito’s.

 There are also some sweet scenes of fatherly moments.
 A scene I particularly liked during the heist was Jessie’s character arranging Vito’s head disguise so he could see properly, through the tights he was using for this, which was a nice touch.
 The ladies in the cast, were underused at first, however came into their own as the film progressed.

 And yes, as in many 1980s movie, there was an appearance from James Tolkan – Marty McFly’s headmaster from the Back to the Future films – as spotted by Darlin’ husband.
 And there was also the 1980s Brat Pack mum to recognise.
 That was supplied via Joel’s mum – Janet Carroll – from Risky Business (1983) playing Jessie’s girlfriend, Margie.